strohs/memeify/README.md

 image manipulation.
 This was relatively easy to do, as these libraries have been around for years and there are plenty of examples on how to add text to an image.

-Getting image data from API Gateway into lambda, without API Gateway munging the image data was a little more of an adventure.
-There are few examples of how to do this on the internet (or maybe I was googling the wrong keywords) and support for multipart/form-data was added to API-Gateway late in 2017.
+Getting image data from API Gateway into lambda, without API Gateway munging the data, was a little more of an adventure.
+There are few examples of how to do this on the internet (or maybe I was googling the wrong keywords) and support for multipart/form-data was recently added to API-Gateway in late 2017.
 The gist of it ... is this:

 API Gateway must be configured to treat `multipart/form-data` as a *Binary Media Type*.
 Once configured, API-GW will detect multipart/form-data requests, automatically BASE64 encode the entire request body, attach it to the "body" field of the `ApiGatewayProxyEvent`, and then send the proxy event to your lambda.